whiterabbitobj/Udacity-DeepRL/Projects/Navigation/README.md

 ## Introduction to Deep Reinforcement Learning
 ### - DQN/Double-DQN Implementation

-This project uses vanilla Deep Q-Learning (DQN), or (by default) a slightly more advanced Double Deep Q-Learning Agent (D2DQN), to train a Reinforcement Learning Agent.
-Future implementations may include Dueling DQN (DDQN), Prioritized Experience Replay, or a _Rainbow_ implementation using features from all of these networks.
+This project uses vanilla Deep Q-Learning (DQN), or (by default) a slightly more advanced Double Deep Q-Learning Agent (DDQN), to train a Reinforcement Learning Agent.
+Future implementations may include Dueling DQN, Prioritized Experience Replay, or a _Rainbow_ implementation using features from all of these networks.

+### Instructions

+This agent can be trained or evaluated from the same python file **main.py.**

+Use _`python main.py --help`_ for full details of available parameters, but these are the most important for training in the Banana environment:

+**`-lr/--learn_rate`** - adjust the learning rate of the Q network.
+**`-bs/--batch_size`** - size of ReplayBuffer samples.
+**`--eval`** - Used to watch a trained agent.
+If EVAL not flagged, TRAINING is the default mode for this code.
+EVAL will prompt the user to select a savefile, unless --latest is flagged, which will naively choose the most recently created savefile in the save_dir.
+**`-e/--epsilon`** - Rate at which a random action should be chosen instead of the agent returning an action.
+**`-ed/--epsilon_decay`** - Rate at which epsilon reduces to encourage greedy exploitation.
+**`-pre/--pretrain`** - How many experiences utilizing random actions should be collected before the Agent begins to learn.
+**`-C/--C`** - Number of timesteps between updating the network if training with HARD updates.
+**`-t/--tau`** - Rate of soft transfer of network weights when training with SOFT updates.

+#### Running the Agent
+The default values for the agent's params are set to great training values, and running this agent is as simple as:
+**`python main.py`**
+If you wish to see the trained agent in action, you can run:
+**`python main.py -eval`**
+Please see the REPORT file notebook for additional information!

 ### The Environment